fornaciari/boostsa/README.rst

 Intro
 -----

-boostsa - BOOtSTrap SAmpinlg - is a tool to compute bootstrap sampling significance test, even in the pipeline of a complex experimental design...
+boostsa - BOOtSTrap SAmpling - is a tool to compute bootstrap sampling significance test, even in the pipeline of a complex experimental design...

 - Free software: MIT license